Table of Contents

 - Update the example README.txt to fill in your own name, email, assignment number and so on.
 For "Programming Partner:" enter "none" or leave it blank.

-- Update the list of files to delete all those that are incorrect and to add the lesson exercise files form lesson 1:
+- Update the list of files to delete all those that are incorrect and to add the lesson exercise files from lesson 1:

 questions.txt from lesson 1 exercise 1.2.